 Prior to becoming a consultant to Akin Gump, Mr. Villarreal was a longtime partner with the firm.

-He served as U.S. Commissioner General to the Shanghai 2010 World Expo, a post to which he was named by Secretary of State Hillary Clinton.
+He served as U.S. Commissioner General to the Shanghai 2010 World Expo, a post to which he was named by Secretary of State Hillary Clinton and given ambassadorial rank by President Obama.

-Mr. Villarreal currently serves on the board of directors of Union Pacific and the PMI Group.
-From 1998 to 2006 he served on the board of directors of Wal-Mart Stores, Inc.
+Mr. Villarreal currently serves on the board of directors of Union Pacific.
+From 1998 to 2006 he served on the board of directors of Wal-Mart Stores, Inc., where he served as chair of the Compensation, Nominating and Governance committees and lead independent director.

-Mr. Villarreal has been recognized by numerous publications for his achievements and in 2011 he received a distinguished alumni award from Purdue University.
+In November 2015, he received the Orden del Aguila Azteca (Order of the Aztec Eagle)—the most important decoration awarded by the Mexican government—for his endeavors that have benefited Mexico and Mexicans.
+Mr. Villarreal also has been recognized by numerous publications for his achievements, and in 2011 he received a distinguished alumni award from Purdue University.
 In 2001, Mr. Villarreal was inducted into the prestigious Academy of Law Alumni Fellows by the Indiana University School of Law.

 - Assistant Attorney General, Texas Attorney General Office, Public Finance Division